 Bear Lake Ranger Station

-Do you have any questions about the lake or the nearby hikes?
+Do you have any questions about the lake or any nearby hikes?
 Ask a ranger.
-The ranger station is open daily and is a great source of information about this particular area and other crown jewels of Rocky Mountain National Park.
+The ranger station is open daily and is a great source of information about this particular area and other areas in the park.

 Not really a shop, but rather a nook sitting right next to the ranger station, this place is another great point of reference for getting to know the park.